 - Next, slice the boneless, skinless chicken breasts into thin strips, toss with a little olive oil and sprinkle with homemade taco seasoning mix.

-- Arrange the chicken strips with the peppers and red onions on a square of heavy-duty foil (lined with parchment paper if you don't like your food touching foil).
+- Arrange on the foil.
+Arrange the chicken strips with the peppers and red onions on a square of heavy-duty foil (lined with parchment paper if you don't like your food touching foil).

-- Drizzle the veggies with a little extra-virgin olive oil and sprinkle with a little smoked paprika if you like, add a squeeze of lime juice and wrap them up into packets.
+- Drizzle with yum.
+Drizzle the veggies with a little extra-virgin olive oil and sprinkle with a little smoked paprika if you like, add a squeeze of lime juice and wrap them up into packets.

-- Fold the foil loosely over the chicken and peppers, securing the ends, but allow a little space for heat to circulate.
+- Package up.
+Fold the foil loosely over the chicken and peppers, securing the ends, but allow a little space for heat to circulate.
 Refrigerate until you are ready to grill.

 Then carefully open the foil packets to let the steam escape slowly.
 Use an instant-read meat thermometer to check that the internal temperature of the chicken has reached 165°F.

 If you aren't able to grill the fajitas, you can always bake them in the oven on a sheet pan at 425° for 15 to 20 minutes.